santoshkumarshah266-jpg/sales-bot-for-messanger/README.md

-# Nepal Fashion Store - AI Sales Agent for Facebook Messenger
+# Urban Fashion - AI Sales Agent for Facebook Messenger

-A complete AI-powered Facebook Messenger sales agent for Nepal-based clothing businesses.
-Built with FastAPI, React, MongoDB, and Groq AI.
+A complete AI-powered Facebook Messenger sales agent for clothing businesses in Nepal.
+Built with FastAPI, React, MongoDB, and Emergent LLM.

 ## Features